Catcher is a barren wasteland! Unless you’ve got one of the top catchers, you’re left guessing what to do with the position.

 Who is Eligible?

 So who is left?
 Austin Nola, Mitch Garver, Yan Gomes, Tucker Barnhart, Jacob Stallings, Stephen Vogt, Zack Collins, Roberto Pérez, Wilson Ramos, Martín Maldonado, Max Stassi, Austin Barnes, Jorge Alfaro, Kyle Higashioka, James McCann, Jacob Stallings, Victor Caratini, and Jose Trevino.
 That’s an extensive list that will change throughout the year and should give us ample opportunity to find value.
 I base my list on Yahoo eligibility, as it is generally the broadest, so some players like Yermín Mercedes aren’t included.
-If you have questions about those players, please shoot me a tweet, and I’m happy to discuss.
+If you have questions about those players, please shoot me a tweet; I’m happy to discuss.

-Honestly, considering the amount of 50%+ rostered catchers, chances are you already have one of these guys.
+Honestly, considering the 50%+ rostered catchers, chances are you already have one of these guys.
 That’s 13 guys who are well-owned, the perfect amount for a 12-teamer.
 On the other hand, maybe you took a flier late in the draft and are still debating whether to hold someone like Omar Narváez.
-Maybe you drafted Salvador Pérez but didn’t feel confident he’ll return to his old self.
+Maybe you drafted Salvador Pérez but didn’t feel confident he’d return to his old self.

 I find myself saying this every year, but this year’s version of catcher streaming feels so much harder, with so many of my favorite guys on the prohibited list.
 But, as the season wears on, guys will get dropped, players will emerge, and streaming should become more and more necessary.

 I outlined guidelines for determining streaming a “win” in years past, and I’ll leave these up here each week as a reminder.